 Add curry paste, garlic, ginger and chillies, cook, stirring, for 1 minute or until fragrant.
 Add coconut milk, stock, onion, lime leaves and curry leaves, bring to a simmer over high heat.
 Reduce heat to low, cook, covered, stirring occasionally, for 1 1/2 hours or until beef is tender.
 Remove lid, simmer for a further 30 minutes or until the curry has thickened, to your liking.

 Discard lime leaves and curry leaves.
-Stir in fish sauce, sugar and lime juice, season to taste.
+Stir in fish sauce, sugar and juice of one lime, taste, add more lime if needed, season to taste.

 Serve beef curry with rice.
 Top with peanuts, chilli, coriander, lime wedges and bean sprouts.